 8. attach the toilet seat support arms if you need too

-Installing a raised toilet seat is a relatively easy process that can make a big difference for those with mobility issues.
+How To Install A Raised Toilet Seat is a relatively easy process that can make a big difference for those with mobility issues.
 Most raised seats simply attach to the existing toilet bowl using support arms.
 If your model came with support arms, start by attaching them to the seat.

 Then, line up the holes on the support arms with the bolts on the toilet bowl.
 Once the holes are aligned, insert the bolts and tighten them until the seat is secure.
 If you’re having trouble lining up the holes, try repositioning the arms until they line up correctly.
 With the seat in place, give it a few test flushes to make sure it’s securely attached before using it.